 With a Self-Directed IRA LLC, an entrepreneur could use retirement funds to purchase business assets like with the ROBS strategy.
 However, that individual would not be able to be actively involved in the business, earn a salary, or even personally guarantee a business loan.

-The recent U.S. Tax Court case Peek v.
-Commissioner, 140 T.C.
-No. 12 (May 9, 2013), highlights the risk and limitations involved when using a Self-Directed IRA to purchase business assets.
-In the Peek case, the taxpayers used IRA funds to invest in a corporation that ultimately purchased business assets.
-Because Mr. Peek used an IRA and not a 401(k) Plan to purchase the C Corporation stock, Mr. Peek was not able to earn a salary or personally guarantee a business loan, which ultimately was the cause of the IRS prohibited transaction rule violation.
+The recent U.S. Tax Court case Ellis v.
+Comm'r of Internal Revenue, No. 14-1310 (8th Cir.
+2015) highlights the risk and limitations involved when using a Self-Directed IRA to purchase business assets.
+In the Ellis case, the taxpayers used IRA funds to invest in a corporation that ultimately purchased business assets.
+Because Mr. Ellis used an IRA and not a 401(k) Plan to purchase the C Corporation stock, Mr. Ellis was not able to earn a salary or personally guarantee a business loan, which ultimately was the cause of the IRS prohibited transaction rule violation.

 Legal Foundation for the ROBS Solution